grlefl/GPP-Project/README.md

 ### Crawl 3 Tasks - How is user preference handled differently across states?

   1. gather csv of publishers who use GPP API (dependent on dataset aquired from Crawl 1)
+  - use IP addresses from different states
+  - see if states string are taken into account... (more research needed)

 ---